JesseTsang/EmployeesDatApplication/EmployeesDatApplication/README.md

-### EReport Application
+# EReport Application

-## This program will read a employees.dat file and sort the contents by
-## employees ID and by employees' family name.
+This program will read a employees.dat file and sort the contents by employees ID and by employees' family name.

-## To run: Open a command windows at the folder, then run EmployeesDatApplication.exe
+## Getting Started

+Run EmployeesDatApplication.exe

+## Prerequisites

+Require an employees.dat file that contains employee ID, employee name value pairs, separated by a comma.
+A sample is already in the foler.

+## Source code
-## Source code: Source code is located in the src folder.
+Source code is provided in the src folder.